robertjdoig/telement/Pablo_Larenas_Report.md

 # Introduction to Programming 2016 - Assignment 2
-**Pablo Larenas**
-** GAME LINK IN YOUTUBE:**

-#OVERALL
+**PABLO LARENAS**
+**Designer**
+*January 2017*

+#THE PROJECT

 The game concept is play with a character chosen by the temple’s spirits to protect the ancient ruins and its relics from a coming menace.
 In the game the player control that character from a First Person perspective.
 In this prototype, the player can play a demo version in which he can explore an introductory temple level, experimenting the key mechanics, to test and, therefore, validate several design aspects of it, such as puzzles, obstacles, UI and art (lights, atmosphere and aesthetics).
-In this version of the game we currently have water, fire and air.
+In this version of the game (Demo) we currently have water, fire and air.
 With each element, the player can either absorb or cast the element from a mystical glove gun, activating or deactivating several triggerable objects to solve the puzzles.

 #ACTIVITIES AS LEAD/TECHNICAL ARTIST